Faster than a speeding bullet.

 At 16:43 on 25 July 2000, Air France’s first received Concorde F-BSTC sealed her fate as well as that of Concorde as a type, when she ran over some debris on the runway at Charles de Gaulle airport, Paris.
-Flying under a special flight number, AF 4590, she was a charter flight from Paris to JFK, New York.
-Chartered by German company, Peter Deilmann Cruises, the 100 passengers were to join their cruise ship, MS Deutschland, for a 16 day cruise to Manta, Ecuador.
+Flying under a special flight number, AF 4590, she was on a charter flight from Paris to JFK, New York.
+Chartered by German company, Peter Deilmann Cruises, the 100 passengers were to join their cruise ship, MS Deutschland, for a 16-day cruise to Manta, Ecuador.

 It is alleged that a Continental Airlines DC-10 bound for Newark, New Jersey 5 minutes before Concorde dropped a strip of titanium on the runway.
 Concorde ran over this on its take-off run which caused a tyre to be cut.
-Tyre debris was flung into the underside of the wing, not puncturing it but causing a shock wave that ruptured number five fuel tank at its weakest point, just above the landing gear.
+Tyre debris was flung into the underside of the wing, not puncturing it but causing a shock wave that ruptured the number five fuel tank at its weakest point, just above the landing gear.
 The resultant gush of fuel either touched a hot part of the engine or was sparked by a wire that was parted by the debris.
 Engines 1 and 2 both surged then lost power.
 Engine 1 slowly recovered.
 Engine 2 was shut down by the engineer on command by the captain.

 engines 1 and 2 both surged then lost power

 Air traffic control noticed flames coming from under the wing and informed Concorde.
-The aircraft had passed V1 and the captain decided to continue the take off.
-After lift off the crew were unable to close the landing gear bay door.
+The aircraft had passed V1 and the captain decided to continue the takeoff.
+After lift-off, the crew were unable to close the landing gear bay door.
 This coupled with the reduced thrust of only 3 engines prevented the aircraft from being able to climb.
 The heat of the fire on the port wing caused it to start disintegrating as the metal started to melt.
 Once again Engine 1 surged and this time lost thrust never to recover again.
 The asymmetric thrust caused by 2 engines operating on one side and none of the other made the aircraft uncontrollable.
 It banked to 100 degrees and the crew reduced power to try and compensate.
 The result was the aircraft slowed further and reduced speed made the aircraft stall.
 The aircraft crashed into the Hôtelissimo Les Relais Bleus near the airfield.
 According to cockpit transcripts the crew was hoping to divert to le Bourget airfield.
-100 passengers and 9 crew were lost on the aircraft as well has 4 employees from the hotel perished.
+100 passengers and 9 crew were lost on the aircraft as well as 4 employees from the hotel perished.

 All Concordes were grounded shortly after the crash pending further investigation.
 Once the cause was known, £17M of safety modifications were made to most of the Concordes and services resumed on 01 November 2001.
 Finally, all aircraft were retired in 2003.

-The heady days of supersonic flight were over and the pride of the French and British aviation industry sent to various museums and displays to be enjoyed and marvelled at by future generations.
+The heady days of supersonic flight were over and the pride of the French and British aviation industry was sent to various museums and displays to be enjoyed and marvelled at by future generations.

 Air France’s Concordes were run at a loss but maintained as a matter of national pride.
-British Airways on the other hand managed to run theirs at a profit at an average of GBP30M per year.
+British Airways, on the other hand, managed to run theirs at a profit at an average of GBP30M per year.